brunosantanati/no-nonsense-course-on-using-splunk/README.md

 4 - Start Splunk:
 /opt/splunk/bin/splunk start

+Afterwards, in order to stop it:
+/opt/splunk/bin/splunk stop

 5 - Accept the license:
 type q to skip reading and y to accept